oxidlabs/tera-hot-reload/README.md

 cargo add tera-hot-reload
 ```

+Make sure you also have the [tera](https://keats.github.io/tera/docs/) crate in your project's dependencies.

 ### Deriving a Tera template from a struct type

 To derive a Tera template from a simple struct type, use the `#[derive(TeraTemplate)]` macro: